xiuxikwey/tp/docs/UserGuide.md

 * Locate the auto-generated photos subdirectory `[hairypawter.jar file location]/data/photos/` (if it has not been generated yet, run any command that adds or deletes an entry first)
 * Copy a photo you wish to add into that subdirectory, and take note of its filename
 * Include this filename after the `pic/` tag when adding a photo using the `addPet` or `editPet` command (eg. `pic/doggy.png`)
 * You may choose to organise the images within your `data/photos/` subdirectory into subfolders.
-In that case, take note that the filepath you are required to provide will be `[subdirectory name]/[image filename]`
+In that case, take note that the filepath you are required to provide will be `[subdirectory name]/[image filename]`.
+Be careful not to end the subdirectory name with any other tag name (eg. the filepath `subfolder nt/pet.png` is not allowed)

 #### **Using `[nt/NOTES]` to your advantage:**<br>